atpar/ap-monorepo/packages/actus-solidity/contracts/Engines/STK/README.dev-notes.md

   - ID: Issue Date
      > Issuer issues STK by selling quantity shares worth nominalPrice at issuePrice (we will interpret quantity as token supply, similar to CERTF)
      At issuance, issuer fixes with terms: a dividend schedule (optional), right to redeem shares, etc...
-     Dividend/redemption/splitRecordPeriod terms are optional and if not defined no DDD/RDD/SDD events will be generated If not otherwise set, STK is a perpetual instrument so no natural schedule end date (TD)
+     Dividend/redemption/split terms are optional and if not defined, no DDD/RDD/SDD events get generated.
   - IED: Initial exchange date
-    (???)
+     > not applicable (out of the scope)
   - TD: Termination Date
      > Same as PAM
      > If a contract is sold before MD (for example a bond on the secondary market) this date has to be set.
      It refers to the date at which the payment (of PTD) and transfer of the security happens.
      In other words, TD - if set - takes the role otherwise MD has from a cash flow perspective.
+     If not otherwise set, STK is a perpetual instrument so no natural schedule end date (TD)
   - DDD: Dividend Declaration Date
      > The timestamp of the next DDD event (if scheduled).
      The management fixes and announces the next upcoming dividend payment x